FreshFinder/frontend/README.md

 FreshFinder:
 ============
-##The Place to Find and Review Farmer's Markets
+##The Place to Find and Review Farmers' Markets

 [![Code Climate](https://codeclimate.com/repos/52f04f28e30ba07a88003382/badges/ab46d8f8841f0875ddea/gpa.png)](https://codeclimate.com/repos/52f04f28e30ba07a88003382/feed)

 This site can be found at www.freshfinder.us.
-It is a site dedicated to finding fresh food in your area using USDA data.
-The end goal is to be able to have crowd-sourced reviews of the markets so that people understand the markets better (aka, what is sold, what is good, etc).
+It is a site dedicated to finding farmers' markets and fresh food in your area using USDA data.
+The end goal is to be able to provide crowd-sourced reviews of the markets so that FreshFinder users have a more complete picture of market information (e.g., what is sold, what past visitors found to be good, etc).

 Homepage
 -------